-Tags President Tran Dai Quang - VnExpress International
+Tags president Tran Dai Quang - VnExpress International

 Oldest

-President Tran Dai Quang has pledged to make clear the role of the National Defense and Security Council, which he chairs.
+Newly elected State President Tran Dai Quang will ask the National Assembly (NA) to appoint members of the Council for National Defense and Security ...

 Get Newsletter